manureta/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

      - String
      - Optional (any number)
    * - ``intersectionMode``
      - Specifies geometry computed for intersecting features.
-Options ``INTERSECTION`` (default)â€”Computes the spatial intersection of the inputs, ``FIRST``â€”Copies geometries directly from the first input feature collection, ``SECOND``â€”Copies geometries directly from the second feature collection
+Options ``INTERSECTION`` (default)—Computes the spatial intersection of the inputs, ``FIRST``—Copies geometries directly from the first input feature collection, ``SECOND``—Copies geometries directly from the second feature collection
      - IntersectionMode
      - Optional
    * - ``percentagesEnabled``